-When in the past companies often needed simple bookkeeping services then today as we have so many new business models, totally new services (Airbnb, Bolt, Wolt, etc), and the rise of e-commerce, the role of the accountant has changed a lot.
+When in the past companies often needed simple bookkeeping services then today as we have so many new business models, totally new services (Airbnb, Bolt, Wolt etc) and the rise of e-commerce, the role of accountant has changed a lot.
 Therefore in order to provide an excellent service, accountants need new skills besides the basic knowledge of the field.

 What are the 3 soft skills every modern accountant needs today?

 Written and oral communication skills.
 A modern accountant needs to be communicative inside and outside the company.
-Besides being communicative inside the company, one also needs to talk to the customers by mobile, online meetings, e-mails, and be available at any point of time to be able to explain the client´s situation behind the numbers.
-The clients don´t need to learn the specifics and vocabulary of financial management but need to understand the situation of the company in a simple and understandable manner.
+Besides being communicative inside the company, one also needs to talk to the customers by mobile, online-meetings, e-mails and be available at any point of time to be able to explain client´s situation behind the numbers.
+The clients doesn´t need to learn the specifics and vocabulary of the financial management but needs to understand the situation of its company in a simple and understandable manner.

-Problem-solving skills.
+Problem solving skills.
 Modern accountants are more like advisors.
-They need to understand the specifics of the field and be up to date with the latest legal requirements to be able to advise the client in a complex situation.
-It is not enough anymore to send out the financial figures but it´s also important to give suggestions on how to improve the client´s business in different problematic situations.
+They need to understand the specifics of the field, be up to date with latest legal requirements to be able to advise the client in a complex situation.
+It is not enough anymore to send out the financial figures but it´s also important to give suggestions how to improve the client´s business in different problematic situations.

 Tech-Savvy skills.
-For any accountant, it is by far not enough anymore to have only a good level of Excel skills.
-Modern accountant needs to be able to be aware of and use various accounting programs (Microsoft Dynamics, SAP, iScala, NAV, Hansa, Directo, Rivilė, Briox, etc), payroll programs, inventory accounting programs, etc. In addition, it is necessary to deal with the automation of accounting processes, the integration of various programs, and the verification of data conformity.
+For any accountant, it is by far not enough anymore to have only good level of Excel skills.
+Modern accountant needs to be able to be aware and use various accounting programs (Microsoft Dynamics, SAP, iScala, NAV, Hansa, Directo, Rivilė, Briox etc), payroll programs, inventory accounting programs etc. In addition, it is necessary to deal with the automation of accounting processes, the integration of various programs, and the verification of data conformity.

 These and many other required skills have changed the essence of accountancy and are very much needed to be the best possible partner in the field of payroll and accounting.
 Yet many companies still stick with old accounting standards.

-If your company is in need of modern accounting service, we suggest reading this article.
+If your company is in need for a modern accounting service, we suggest to read this article.
 Here we break down some of the reasons why companies struggle with making the decision to change accounting and payroll providers, and how it doesn’t need to be as difficult as it seems.